 Also, these grains are all excellent examples of vegan protein sources!

-My wife is a huge fan of buckwheat, and it is far more commonly eaten in Eastern countries than in the West.
-I am more of a fan of millet, but any of these three will serve you wonderfully!
+My wife is a huge fan of buckwheat, which is far more commonly eaten in Eastern countries than in the West.

 Quinoa isn’t especially “tasty” so mixing it with other vegetables or into a soup is an excellent way to enjoy the health benefits!